-In April 2015, the Watermaster adopted a resolution determining the safe yield to be 6,700 acrefeet per year, after having hired a consultant to model the basin.
+In April 2015, the Watermaster adopted a resolution determining the safe yield to be 6,700 acre-feet per year, after having a consultant model the basin.
 This is very close to the Agency's earlier estimate of 6,100 acre-feet per year.
 This has broad-ranging implications for the future, as it means that less water will be able to be pumped out of the basin each year.
 However it also means that the Basin will be more sustainable in the long term, which will serve the region well.